phs-sakshi/Kaizntree_App/readme.md

 Set up database:
 ```
+python manage.py makemigrations
 python manage.py migrate
+python manage.py createsuperuser
 ```
 Run the development server:
 ```
 python manage.py runserver
 ```
-The application will be accessible at http://localhost:8000/.
+The application will be accessible at [KZ App](http://50.17.116.22:8000/).

-Usage
-Access the dashboard at http://localhost:8000/dashboard/.
+Deployment
+The application is deployed on an AWS EC2 instance and can be accessed via the following URLs:

-Use the search, filtering and sorting options to customize the dashboard view.
+Admin Panel (for adding items and item categories): [admin](http://50.17.116.22:8000/admin/) Dashboard UI: Use the search, filtering and sorting options to customize the dashboard view - [dashboard](http://50.17.116.22:8000/dashboard/)
-APIs are documented using Swagger UI at http://localhost:8000/api-docs/.
-Sign out when done.
+Swagger UI for API documentation: [api-docs](http://50.17.116.22:8000/api-docs/)

 Database Selection (SQLite3)